Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 ## Shared concerns

-There are, of course, cases where it makes sense for a property or method to belong to the class as a whole... i.e., for it to be declared as `static`.
+When does it makes sense for a property or method to belong to the class as a whole, i.e., for it to be declared `static`?

 --

-- For example, imagine that you wanted to keep track of how many dog objects had been instantiated from the Dog class.
+- For example, imagine that you wanted to track how many dog objects had been instantiated from the Dog class.

 --